Actionlabs-AMS/deltrans-be/README.md

 ### Overall Security Score: 8.5/10

-The BaseCode project demonstrates **enterprise-level security implementation** with comprehensive protection against common web vulnerabilities.
+The deltrans-be project demonstrates **enterprise-level security implementation** with comprehensive protection against common web vulnerabilities.
 The security improvements have been successfully implemented and are production-ready.

 ### ✅ Security Strengths